cscorley/dissertation/chapters/1_introduction/3_goals.md

 feature location and developer identification techniques?

-Essentially, we want to know whether using changesets in a topic-modeling-based tool is beneficial and whether we can use multiple tools on the same topic model.
-The former is targeted by RP1 and RP2, and the latter by RP3.
+Essentially, we want to know whether using changesets in a topic-modeling-based tool is beneficial and whether we can automate different tasks using the same topic model.
+RP1 and RP2 target the former, and the latter by RP3.

 RP3, of course, is dependent on the results of RP1 and RP2.
 Should RP1 and RP2
 show that changesets are *not* useful in these two contexts, it may appear to not be worth investigating RP3 further.
-However, even in this case, time spent validating various configurations to be used during combining the two approaches may show improvements with respect to RP1 and RP2.
+Even in this case, time spent validating configurations may give way to improvements in RP1 and RP2.